645 Washington St, Duxbury, MA 02332, USA

 Facilities:

-Benches, interpretive signage.
+Benches, interpretive signage, historic markers.

 Dogs: Dogs must remain on leash.
-Scoop the poop!
+Please clean up after your pet!

 Boat Ramp: No